sonocotta/raspberry-camilla-vu-meter/README.md

     - angle_span_deg (deg)
     - spi ports/devices and gpio DC/RST pins (gpio_rst is a single shared RST)
   - The display requires `luma.oled` and `Pillow` installed; the code will raise an error if luma is missing.
+  - On application shutdown the OLED(s) are cleared to avoid leaving residual images on the display.

 ### OLED mono mode (single OLED)